harrisoncramer/gitlab.nvim/README.md

 Then open Neovim.
 The `project_id` you specify in your configuration file must match the project_id of the Gitlab project your terminal is inside of.

-The `summary` command will pull down the MR description into a buffer so that you can read it.
-To edit the description, edit the buffer and press the `perform_action` keybinding when in normal mode (it's `<leader>s` by default):
+The `summary` action will pull down the MR description into a buffer so that you can read it.
+To edit the description, use the `settings.popup.perform_action` keybinding.

 ```lua
 require("gitlab").summary()
 ```

- The `review` command will open up view of all the changes that have been made in this MR compared to the target branch in a review pane.
-You can leave comments on the changes.
+The `review` action will open a diff of the changes.
+You can leave comments using the `create_comment` action.

 ```lua
 require("gitlab").review()